bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 And I also prefer people who say their position once without flooding over and over again and coming back and attacking anyone who disagrees with them.
 There are characters like that in space.
 That's not my cup of tea, and that's how I prefer to deal with it.
-For example, the mempool full RBF recent discussions.
+For example, the mempool full-RBF recent discussions.
 There was one person who was flooding all the threads everywhere on all the social networks and on the PR.
 My personal opinion is that's, well, maybe they got what they wanted.
 But I don't think that's the right way to have the debate.